Micaela de Luján

 Micaela de Luján (c.
 1570–1614), was a Spanish actress.
 She was among the first professional actresses in Spain, being active in the 1590s.
-She had a relationship with Lope de Vega and is portrayed by him in his work under the name Carmila Lucinda.
+She became the mistress of dramatist Lope de Vega and is portrayed by him in his work under the name Carmila Lucinda.
+She and de Vega had 5 children, including the poet/playwright Marcela de San Felix.